huynguyengl99/chanx/docs/introduction.rst

 --------------
 Chanx is a comprehensive toolkit for Django Channels that simplifies building real-time WebSocket applications.
-It extends Django Channels with crucial features that production applications need, including authentication, message validation, group management, and testing utilities.
+It extends Django Channels with crucial features that production applications need, including authentication, message validation, group management, channel events, and testing utilities.

 While Django Channels provides the core infrastructure for handling WebSockets in Django, Chanx adds higher-level abstractions to make development faster, more structured, and less error-prone.